brson/ctrs/README.md

 are directories for test 'groups'.
 Test groups are drawn from many sources, and are licensed individually.

+Note that even tests categorized under a later language revision may work under previous revisions.
+When tests are added for a new language version they are not first checked against previous versions.

 ## Current coverage

 Current focus is pulling tests out of the reference implementation that